-5. Assuming compilation was successful, you now have an object segment called start_up.emacs in your working directory.
-Place it in your home directory, making sure you have read and execute access.
+5. Assuming compilation was successful, you now have an object segment called start_up (not start_up.emacs, as might be expected) in your working directory.
+Copy or rename it to start_up.emacs, and place it in your home directory, making sure you have read and execute access.
 You now have a compiled start up.emacs.